FBI agents are masters of getting blood out of stones. Read on to learn how they do it.

 If there are any phrases in particular you use to illustrate your point on a regular basis, try to think of ways to improve these phrases or at least reword them.

 Having different ways of saying the same things keeps the whole spiel interesting for those listening and keeps you interested too.

 What’s more, whenever you’ve made a key point, leave a few seconds pause for it to sink in.

-In the past, you may have said something really poignant that could’ve clinched the deal, only to start speaking again before the prospect could fully take the point on board.
+In the past, you may have said something really poignant that could’ve clinched the deal or at least built rapport, only to start speaking again before the prospect could fully take the point on board.

-When one human asks another for a little help, it’s instinct to offer your services.
+If someone asks for a little help, it’s instinct to offer your services.

 The reason I’ve italicized a little, is because the request must be small.

 The difference between someone asking for a phone to call a mechanic and for you to fix their car for free is pretty stark, after all.

 That’s why FBI agents often redress their questions as needing little chunks of help to try and tease key information out of interviewees.